 At Carey Law Office, we offer experienced representation when you have been accused of a sex crime.
 We don’t judge you.
 We provide thoughtful legal strategies and present a compelling case in your defense.
 Our Bowie criminal defense lawyers do not back down from complex criminal defense cases, but you must call right away if you have been charged with a crime so that we can get to work on your defense immediately.

 Sex offenses cover a range of elements and degrees within Maryland criminal statutes.
-Our society holds tremendous animosity towards those who are accused of sex crimes such as rape – even, in some cases, when the accused is found not guilty, or when the charges are dropped.
+Our society holds tremendous animosity towards those who are accused of sex crimes like assault and rape – even, in some cases, when the accused is found not guilty, or when the charges are dropped.
 The following are examples of sex crimes in Maryland:

 - Rape in the first degree and attempted rape in the first degree.
 These charges are defined by the Maryland Criminal Code as vaginal intercourse or a sexual act by force, and/or the threat of force without the consent of the other party.
 Rape can involve the use of or threatened use of a dangerous weapon.
 Rape in the second degree is committed against a person who is mentally deficient, physically helpless, under age 14, and more than four years younger than the perpetrator.
 The possible penalties for rape include the mandatory minimum of 25 years to life without parole.

-- Sexual offense in the Fourth Degree.
-This offense which includes forced, non-consensual sexual act is perpetrated by a “person in a position of authority,” who is over 21 years old, employed at a public or private elementary or secondary school and exercises supervision over minors who attend the school.
+- Sexual offense in the fourth Degree.
+This offense includes forced, non-consensual sexual acts perpetrated by a “person in a position of authority,” who is over 21 years old, employed at a public or private elementary or secondary school and exercises supervision over minors who attend the school.
 An individual convicted of a sexual offense in the fourth degree could face three years in prison, and a $1,000 fine.

-What are the possible consequences of a sex crime conviction in Maryland?
+What are the possible consequences of a sex crime conviction?